menono-uk/SellInRuleEngine/README.md

 ## How to use it

 This is a Visual Studio .Net Core solution (requires 2019 v16.9 or higher) which has been created to allow the functionality to be run and tested.
 The solution consisting of a Unit Test project of prexisting developent tests.
-A 'bare bones' Web API service (no https/client authentication etc.. is required to use it) to test/run the web service.
+A 'bare bones' Web API service (no https/client authentication etc.. is required to use it) to test/run through a web service.
 To run the service, the simplest way is to load the solution into Visual Studio and run it on IISExpress.
 The service can then be consumed using Postman.
 A postman collection file is included with the project root directory (InventoryTest.postman_collection.json).
 Call to the web service involves a http POST request with test data set in the request body (see example beloe):

 POST http://localhost:6391/itemquality